tendermint/tendermint/spec/abci++/abci++_methods_002_draft.md

 * **Usage**:
     * The first six parameters of `RequestPrepareProposal` are the same as `RequestProcessProposal` and `RequestFinalizeBlock`.
-    * The height and timestamp values match the values from the header of the proposed block.
+    * The height and time values match the values from the header of the proposed block.
     * `RequestPrepareProposal` contains a preliminary set of transactions `txs` that Tendermint considers to be a good block proposal, called _raw proposal_.
 The Application can modify this set via `ResponsePrepareProposal.tx_records` (see [TxRecord](#txrecord)).
         * The Application _can_ reorder, remove or add transactions to the raw proposal.
 Let `tx` be a transaction in `txs`:
             * If the Application considers that `tx` should not be proposed in this block, e.g., there are other transactions with higher priority, then it should not include it in `tx_records`.
 In this case, Tendermint won't remove `tx` from the mempool.
 The Application should be extra-careful, as abusing this feature may cause transactions to stay forever in the mempool.